Crandall-Lions Viscosity Solutions for Path-Dependent PDEs: The Case of Heat Equation

 Path-dependent partial differential equations represent a quite recent area of research.
 Typically, they do not admit a smooth solution satisfying the equation in a classical sense, mainly because of the awkward nature of the underlying space $C([0,T];\R^d)$.
 This happens also for the path-dependent heat equation, which in particular does not have the smoothing effect characterizing the classical heat equation, except in some specific cases (as shown in \cite{DGR, DGRClassical}) with $\xi$ belonging to the class of so-called cylinder or tame functions (therefore depending specifically on a finite number of integrals with respect to the path) or $\xi$ being smoothly Fr\'echet differentiable.
 It is indeed quite easy, relying on the probabilistic representation formula \eqref{v_Intro}, to see that the function $v$ is not smooth (in the horizontal/vertical sense mentioned above) for terminal conditions of the form

 for some fixed $t_0\in(0,T)$.
-For a detailed analysis of the first case above we refer to Section 3.2 in \cite{cosso_russoNorway} (see also Remark 3.8 in \cite{cosso_russoStrict}).
+For a detailed analysis of the first case above we refer to Section 3.2 in \cite{cosso_russoNorway}, see also Remark 3.8 in \cite{cosso_russoStrict}.
+Concerning the second case, see for instance Example 11.1.3 of \cite{Zhang}.
 It is however worth mentioning that some positive results on smooth solutions were obtained in \cite{cosso_russoStrict,peng_wang}.
 We also refer to Chapter 9 of \cite{DGR} and \cite{DGRClassical}, where smooth solutions were investigated using a Fr\'echet type derivative formulation.

 It is therefore natural to search for a weaker notion of solution, as the notion of viscosity solution, commonly used in the standard finite-dimensional case.
 The theory of viscosity solutions, firstly introduced in \cite{CL81,CL83} for first-order equations in finite dimension and later extended to the second-order case in \cite{L83c,L83a,L83b}, provides a well-suited framework guaranteeing the desired existence, uniqueness, and stability properties (for a comprehensive account see \cite{crandishiilions92}).
 The extension of such a theory to equations in infinite dimension was initiated by \cite{CL1,L88,L89a,L89b,S88,swiech94}.
 One of the structural assumption is that the state space has to be a Hilbert space or, slightly more general, certain Banach space with smooth norm, not including for instance the Banach space $C([0,T];\R^d)$ (notice however that in this paper we do not directly generalize those results to $C([0,T];\R^d)$, as we adopt horizontal/vertical, rather than Fr\'echet, derivatives on $C([0,T];\R^d)$).